Taxes. One way or another, everybody pays them. And at the beginning of every calendar year, most of us have to figure out how to file our tax return.

 Tax Deal: File your taxes with Credit Karma Tax.
 Smart, simple and 100% free!
 Max Refund Guarantee, Smart File streamlined filing process, Accurate Calculations Guarantee, Free Audit Defense.
 Start Now >>

 Who has to file a tax return?

-If you earned a certain amount of income in the United States, you’ll likely need to (or want to) file a federal income tax return on or before April 15.
+If you earned a certain amount of income in the United States, you’ll likely need to (or want to) file a federal income tax return on or before April 15 or April 18 (it’s usually the 15th but sometimes lands on the 18th due to holidays).
 Although certain people earning less than a certain amount in a year are exempt from filing a return, you may want to do so anyway because you may be due a refund or credit.

 Ok, how do I file my tax return?